NSW Artificial Intelligence Assurance Framework

 The AI Assurance Framework is intended to be used at all major points of an AI project's lifecycle – from start to finish.
 Project teams should continually assess their projects against the Framework to ensure their project abides by the ethical principles.

+Users of AI-based technology should be aware of its limitations and risks, and always consider potential implications to the security and privacy or data and NSW Systems.
 As best practice, project leaders and policy makers should review the Framework and consider each of its questions as part of the first steps in any AI project design process, and as part of any review of an existing AI solution.

 How to use it

 Project teams using AI should consider the questions under each of the Framework's five categories, capturing the responses as they progress.
 The Framework also requires project teams to make decisions along the way, including decisions on how or if a project should progress.